JinliangLu96/JinliangLu96.github.io/_pages/publications.md

 ### 2024
 * **Jinliang Lu** and Jiajun Zhang.
 Improving Unsupervised Neural Machine Translation via Training Data Self-Correction.
 In *Proceedings of 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)*, Accepted.
-* Yangyifan Xu †, **Jinliang Lu** † and Jiajun Zhang.
+* Yangyifan Xu †, **Jinliang Lu** † (Equal Contribution) and Jiajun Zhang.
 Bridging the Gap between Different Vocabularies for LLM Ensemble.
 In *Proceedings of 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2024)*.
 Accepted.
+* Chong Li, Wen Yang, Jiajun Zhang, **Jinliang Lu**, Shaonan Wang, Chengqing Zong.
+X-Instruction: Aligning Language Model in Low-resource Languages with Self-curated Cross-lingual Instructions.
+Accepted by Findings of ACL 2024.

 ### 2023
 * **Jinliang Lu**, Yu Lu and Jiajun Zhang.
 Take a Closer Look at Multilinguality!
 Improve Multilingual Pre-Training Using Monolingual Corpora Only.
 In *Findings of the Association for Computational Linguistics: EMNLP 2023*, Singapore, December 6-10, 2023, pp.2891–2907.